Category Archives: Henry Travers

 Grade: A-

-A popular holiday tradition in many households eager to cozy up in front of the fire with an enduring and entertaining classic, It’s a Wonderful Life (1946) serves an important purpose and is the ultimate annual festivity passed from generation to generation.
+A popular holiday tradition in many households eager to cozy up in front of the fire with an enduring and entertaining classic, It’s a Wonderful Life (1946) serves an essential purpose.
+It is the ultimate annual festivity passed down through generations.

-While not one of my standards I do recognize the influence and the endearment the film offers and cannot fault its power to bring people together with its humanistic and sweet message.
+While not one of my standards, I recognize the influence and the endearment the film offers and cannot fault its power to bring people together with its humanistic and sweet message.

-Along with Stewart, Donna Reed as the wife, Mary Hatch Bailey is cast exceptionally well and is the perfect counterpart to George.
+Along with Stewart, Donna Reed as the wife, Mary Hatch Bailey, is cast exceptionally well and is the perfect counterpart to George.

-Together the actors immerse themselves in their roles holding their heads high as the leaders of the sleepy little town they reside in and set an example for the other townspeople with their kindness and thoughtfulness.
+Together, the actors immerse themselves in their roles, holding their heads high as the leaders of the sleepy little town they reside in, and set an example for the other townspeople with their kindness and thoughtfulness.

-A sound “king and queen of the prom” the duo radiate and illicit tears from audience members living their lives vicariously through the couple.
+A sound “king and queen of the prom,” the duo radiates and elicits tears from audience members living vicariously through the couple.

-A perfect companion piece to A Christmas Carol, perhaps the version from 1951 for similar periods, both spirited and teaching life lessons, is recommended.
+A perfect companion piece to A Christmas Carol, perhaps the version from 1951, for similar periods, both spirited and teaching life lessons, is recommended.

-Both are thematically similar in the visitation by a heavenly spirit and offering glimpses into the past, present, and future, the comparisons are endless to say nothing of the Christmastime elements both possess.
+Both are thematically similar in the visitation by a heavenly spirit and offering glimpses into the past, present, and future; the comparisons are endless, to say nothing of the Christmastime elements both possess.

-Arguably, It’s a Wonderful Life is the most uplifting, both good and bad.
-The lesson constantly voiced is to be good to other people and one will then be rewarded or at least have peace of mind.
+Arguably, It’s a Wonderful Life is the most uplifting, both in good and bad ways.
+The lesson constantly voiced is that if one is good to others, one will be rewarded or at least have peace of mind.

 This is not a bad lesson, which is the main reason for the film’s lasting appeal.
-Bad luck and financial hardship will inevitably make their mark on everyone, but kindness is forever enduring.
+Bad luck and financial hardship will inevitably affect everyone, but kindness is forever enduring.

-The timing of the creation and release of It’s a Wonderful Life is also worth mentioning.
-As the United States, to say nothing of many European nations, struggled to pick up the pieces after the devastation of World War II, what an opportune time for the picture to immerse itself into the lives of many people in need of a strong and uplifting message.
+It’s also worth mentioning the timing of the creation and release of It’s a Wonderful Life.
+As the United States, to say nothing of many European nations, struggled to pick up the pieces after the devastation of World War II, the picture was opportune to immerse itself in the lives of many people who needed a strong and uplifting message.

-The black and white cinematography does wonders to portray the film’s magical atmosphere as the cold and snowy bridge scenes are the high point.
+The black-and-white cinematography does wonders to portray the film’s magical atmosphere.
+The high points are the cold and snowy bridge scenes.

-Controversial years later was the colorization, and some would say the ruination, a decision that was met with anger by star Stewart who went as far as testifying in court to voice his displeasure.
+Controversial years later was the colorization, and some would say the ruination, a decision that was met with anger by star Stewart, who went as far as testifying in court to voice his displeasure.

-At the risk of being raked across the coals and deemed a “Scrooge”, portions of It’s a Wonderful Life are saccharin and manufactured in the utmost goodness-sometimes too good.
+At the risk of being raked across the coals and deemed a “Scrooge”, portions of It’s a Wonderful Life are saccharin and manufactured in the utmost goodness, sometimes too good.

 The same can be said for the angel, Clarence.

-Nonetheless, films such as It’s a Wonderful Life (1946) serve their purpose in the annals of cinema history.
+Nonetheless, films such as It’s a Wonderful Life (1946) serve their purpose in cinema history.

 Oscar Nominations: Best Motion Picture, Best Director-Frank Capra, Best Actor-James Stewart, Best Sound Recording, Best Film Editing